COLUMN: Stuart Anderson, an early Englewood hero

 Many of the early families had originally farmed and owned sizable tracts of land.
 They were thrilled to sell excess parcels for the sky high prices being offered.

-The Great Depression hit Englewood with all its force, things looked more than dismal.
-All the grandiose plans that had been generated by the Land Boom had gone up in smoke.
-The town was faced with the basic, harsh reality of feeding itself.
+The Depression hit Englewood with all it’s force; things looked more than dismal.
+All the grandiose plans that had been generated by the land boom had gone up in smoke.
+The town was faced, along with other problems, with the basic, harsh reality of feeding itself.

-At this point in time, Stuart Anderson emerges into the foreground of Englewood history.
-In this day and age, he probably would be compared to a caped crusader.

 Anderson brought the local fishermen together.
 He presented them with an idea of using the old barter system to get some business activity going in town.

-The fishermen liked the idea.
-They put it into motion quickly and were thrilled with its immediate success.
-They hauled their fish as far as away as Georgia and would return with small livestock, meat, vegetables, eggs, syrup.
+The fishermen liked the idea, they put it into motion quickly and were thrilled with it’s immediate success.
+They hauled their fish as far as away as Georgia and would return with small livestock, meats, vegetables, eggs, syrup.
 They proceeded to help feed the town.

 Eventually Stuart built his business, the Lemon Bay Fisheries, into one of the largest and most productive fisheries on the west coast of Florida.
-At its height, it produced more than one million pounds of fish yearly.
-A lot of people made their livelihoods there.
+At it’s height it produced more than one million pounds of fish yearly.

 Post a comment as